mills32/CUTE_DEMO-MS-DOS/readme.md

 So Let's see what the VGA has to offer for the poor and slow 8086.

-  -Hardware scroll:
+1. Hardware scroll:

 What?...
 Yes, it has hardware scroll but not too many games used this.
 Most of the time they used it to change "video page" to use the VGA as two frame buffers to draw.
 So it is possible to scroll a backgrond with nearly 0 CPU usage.
 Some games that use VGA(or EGA) scroll are: Supaplex, Commander Keen(EGA), Double Dragon 3, Dyna Blaster...
 But The use some sort of double buffer and are a bit slow on the 8086.
 More recent games like turrican II seem to use it, but at this time nothing was programmed for slow 8086 CPU's.

-  -16 colors tile map mode
+2. 16 colors tile map mode

 VGA(EGA and CGA) has a mode with character cells just like consoles, but it has only 2 colours per cell.
 Everybody calls it "text mode".
 As the hardware scroll works also in this mode, you can create maps made of characters and scroll them whith 0 CPU usage.
 It has only one sprite (cursor).
 I only found a demo showing a map in text mode.
 I was going to use it in this demo, but I wanted more than 16 colours.

-  -32 bit transfers (VRAM to VRAM):
+3. 32 bit transfers (VRAM to VRAM):

 VGA can transfer 4 pixels at a time from vram to vram, this is usefull to update a column or a row when scrolling maps in mode x.
 I guess this was used a lot, but to fill the entire screen.
 In this demo all the scrolling maps you see, are the result of hardware scrolling + updates of 1 column and 1 row of tiles using this 32 bit transfers.

-  -Split screen (Window):
+4. Split screen (Window):

 A separate part of VRAM that can be used to show things at the bottom of the screen.

-  -Palette cycles:
+5. Palette cycles:

 This was abused in games, thanks to palette cycling I faked huge animations for the demo.